 - Strict zero-logging policy – The VPNs that made our list needed strong no-logging policies, otherwise your history can be used against you.

 - Encryption – Needed to be at least comparable to WIndscribe’s 256-bit encryption, if not better!

-- Network size – Needed to be large and widespread, giving you many options in VPNs to choose from.
+- Network size – Needed to be large and widespread, giving you many connection options to choose from.

 - Speed – Needed to minimize the encryption overhead burdening your internet speed.

 NordVPN gives you the best-of-the-best in encryption software, with 256-bits, DNS leak test, and an automatic kill switch.
-But, with a massive network of over 4,800 servers across 62 countries, you also get specialty servers at your beck-and-call.
+But, with a massive network of over 5,500 servers in 59 countries, you also get specialty servers at your beck-and-call.
 These servers give you extra anonymity and security through options like Onion for VPN, anti-DDoS, Double VPN, P2P servers, dedicated IP address, and Obfuscated servers.
 It’s advanced features like these that keep your data private, safe, and secure.